IQ-Solutions/iq_uswds/README.md

 If you follow the installation instructions earlier, you will likely already have that structure.

 From here you can run `npm run start:fractal` and begin theming.

+##### Theme Building notes
+- Non-USWDS Images relating to your theme should be placed in the `src/images` folder.
+These images will need to be copied over to the assets directory in order for them to render properly in your theme.
+To copy your images to the `assets` directory you will need to run `npm run copy:images`.
+- If you need to leave your USWDS development git branch to work on something else, you can run `npm run assets:rebase` when you re-enter the USWDS development git branch.
+Doing so will compile the USWDS assets, copy theme images and compile sass.